 60-minute comprehensive visit.
 Full health history, symptom review, and complete hormone lab panel ordered.

+Your follow-up visit is included in the initial $175 fee — no additional cost.
 Results interpreted in context of symptoms and health goals.
 Risks and benefits discussed thoroughly.
 Plan designed if indicated.

 Regular follow-up visits, lab monitoring, prescription management, hematocrit and PSA surveillance, plan adjustments.